-Our findings by calculating path analysis, there are Two2 outputs (direct effect and indirect effect) that can be concluded from our path analysis.
+Two outputs (direct effect and indirect effect) can be concluded from our path analysis.
 Broadly speaking, we report that in structure 1, DP, HI, and HDI have a significant effect on LP.
-From structure 2, it is precisely HDI and LF that have a significant effect on EG. We show It is proven that HDI is still the main key that indirectly affects LF against EG.
+From structure 2, it is precisely HDI and LF that have a significant effect on EG. We show that HDI is still the main key that indirectly affects LF against EG.

 The first structure to discuss the relationship between DP, HI, HDI, and LF has been supported by previous studies.
 The relevance of this finding with what Perovic & Golem (2010) and Azizi (2018) stated, highlighted that there was a significant effect of these three variables on LF with different samples, objects, and analysis models.
-Meanwhile, Clark et al. (2016), Novid & Sumarsono (2018), and Doğan & Akyüz (2017) concluded that DP, HI, HDI and LF have a significant effect on EG, of course, their findings that contradict the results of this study.
+Meanwhile, Clark et al. (2016), Novid & Sumarsono (2018), and Doğan & Akyüz (2017) concluded that DP, HI, HDI and LF have a significant effect on EG, findings that contradict the results of this study.
 DP and HI actually have no significant effect on EG, while HDI and LF have a significant effect on EG. Of the four hypotheses in the second structure, not all can be accepted.